 Kilawing Baboy (Pork Belly in Vinegar).
 This dish spotlights the Filipino variation of the common cooking technique known as ceviche.
 In this particular instance, the raw meat that you might usually find in other ceviche dishes is replaced with delicious, deep fried pork belly.
 As with any other ceviche, you essentially have meats, vegetables, herbs, and spices soaked in a highly acidic brine then served chilled or room temperature.
 The brine typically consists of vinegar or citrus juices or some combination of the two.
 The soft delicate textures of raw meat in other ceviches is transformed into a crunchy flavorful alternative.
-Enjoy this recipe from us at .
+Enjoy this recipe from all of us at .

 - 1 pound of pork belly with fat on, cut into small cubes

 - 1 large knob of ginger, peeled then thinly sliced and minced

 - 2 cloves of garlic, peeled then minced

 - freshly ground black pepper to taste